 - RUDDER @ 180 DEGREES It is helpful to have someone hold the rudder in the dead aft position to insure the Shaft Pin hole is at the 180 degree fore and aft direction - helps in locating the Shaft Pin Hole. - 2.
-SHAFT LOCKING PIN SHOULD FIT SNUGLY BUT FREELY The shaft is in the right position when the Shaft Locking Pin can move freely into its sleeve on the front of the Drive Unit and passing through the hole in the plastic collar at the top of the Shaft Assembly.
+SHAFT LOCKING PIN SHOULD FIT SNUGLY BUT FREELY The shaft is in the right position when the Shaft Locking Pin can move freely into its plastic sleeve on the front of the Drive Unit and passing through the hole in the plastic collar at the top of the Shaft Assembly.

 Tip: Sometimes the Shaft Pin Hole fit is very, very tight.
-If it is too difficult to insert and remove, you can ream the pin sleeve slightly.
+If it is too difficult to insert and remove, you can ream the plastic Shaft Pin Sleeve slightly.
 You want it to be a snug, but not impossible, fit.

-3. TIGHTEN DRIVE UNIT SHAFT BOLTS - Loosen the 'opener', if used, and tighten the Shaft Bolts to secure the drive unit on ... hard.
-Of course, if the 'opener' was used then that bolt with its washers will be re-installed in its bolt hole and tightened hard.
-As with the Brackets, tighten as hard as possible with hand tools.
-If using a torque wrench (not required), 50 lb/in should be sufficient.
+3. TIGHTEN DRIVE UNIT SHAFT BOLTS - Loosen the 'opener', if used, and tighten the Shaft Bolts to secure the Drive Unit on.
+Of course, if the 'opener' was used then that bolt with its washers will be re-installed in its bolt hole and tightened.

+As with the Brackets, tighten the two Shaft Bolts snuggly.
+If using a torque wrench, 20 LBF.FT (27.12 N m) is the recommended torque setting.